 Offered to prepare leaders and adults to assist with any swimming or boating related activity planned for their unit.
-This will be offered from 1:00-1:50 on Monday in Hallstrom Lodge.
+This will be offered from 1:00-1:50 on Monday at the pool.
 See Aquatics Director for details.

 CERTIFIED ANGLING EDUCATOR TRAINING (TUESDAY & THURSDAY)